This snickers shot recipe only has three ingredients, each poured in equal amounts. It’s delicious, with a taste reminiscent of the famous candy bar!

 This recipe is for one shot but I wanted to show how it looks in two different glasses.

+Pour the Kahlúa 1/3 of the way up the glass.
 You can pour the Kahlúa freehand.
-Just make sure to pour only 1/3 of the way up the glass.

 See the layers?
 Pretty, isn’t it?

-Place the spoon back in the glass and slowly pour the Baileys over the bowl of the spoon.
+Place the spoon back in the glass and slowly pour the Baileys over the bowl of the spoon, another 1/3 of the way up the glass.
 Remember, don’t let the spoon touch the liquid underneath it.

 You can still see the stormy clouds in the short glass, but they’re not as dramatic as they are in the tall glass, when filled with the snickers shot.